clvrmktg/xps/content/services/customs-brokerage/index.md

 [[faq]]
-question = "What documents do I need to provide for customs clearance?" answer = """To authorize XPS to clear your goods, you’ll need:
+question = "What documents do I need to provide for customs clearance?" answer = """To authorize XPS to clear your goods, you'll need:
 - **Commercial invoice** listing item descriptions and declared values
 - **Bill of lading or airway bill**, addressed to:
 ```